'Three Billboards' wins big as Golden Globes power through sex scandal

 Referring to the male nominees gathered in Beverly Hills for the top television and movie awards, Meyers said: “This is the first time in three months it won’t be terrifying to hear your name read out loud.”

 The evening began with the normally colorful red carpet transformed into a sea of black gowns as every actress showed solidarity with victims of sexual harassment inside and outside the entertainment industry.
 Many have given their own harrowing accounts.
-[L1N1P300D]

 Women kept up the theme inside the Beverly Hilton ballroom.